 Disclosures of records made pursuant to a subpoena or court order where a court order or other law provides that the parent or student are not to be notified.

+A challenge to the records may take the form of an informal discussion among the parents, student, and school officials.
+Any agreement between these parties shall be reduced in writing, signed by all parties, and placed in the student's records.

 Upon request, the Superintendent/designee shall, arrange for a record amendment hearing in compliance with 702 KAR 1:140.

 Related Procedures: